-The Lewa Research and Monitoring section collects continuous data on the conservancy that allows evaluations of trends in ecosystem health.
-This is done through two main approaches: Monitoring, which allows us to answer the ‘what’ question about the trends in wildlife and vegetation on the landscape, and Research, which helps us answer the ‘why’ these trends are occurring.
-To effectively deliver on this mandate, the department collects data in various fields that we refer to as thematic areas.
-Below we briefly outline these thematic areas and the main questions they seek to answer.
+The Lewa Research and Monitoring team collects continuous data on the conservancy that enables us to evaluate the health of the ecosystem.
+This is done through two main approaches: Monitoring, which allows us to see trends in wildlife and vegetation on the landscape, and Research, which helps us understand ‘why’ these trends are occurring.
+Below are our main areas of focus.

 | Lewa